dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/firstandlastorderiddate.md

 ```

-###Step 8: Running the tutorial in Pivotal Hd Vitual Machine
+###Step 8: Running the tutorial in Pivotal Hd Virtual Machine
-The following instructions can be used to run the sample on the Pivotal Hd Vitual Machine.
+The following instructions can be used to run the sample on the Pivotal Hd Virtual Machine.

 ####Building the project